NBISweden/workshop-reproducible-research/pages/project/project.md

 with the cleaning step, see below for a Python script that you can save to a file and run in the second Snakemake rule.

-??? note "Click to show a script for cleaning column names"
+??? example "Click to show a script for cleaning column names"
     The script (*e.g.* `clean_csv.py`):

     ```python